mikahama/uralicNLP/README.md

 UralicNLP is a natural language processing library targeted mainly for Uralic languages.

 UralicNLP can produce **morphological analyses**, **generate morphological forms**, **lemmatize words** and **give lexical information** about words in Uralic and other languages.
 The languages we support include the following languages: Finnish, Russian, German, English, Norwegian, Swedish, Arabic, Ingrian, Meadow & Eastern Mari, Votic, Olonets-Karelian, Erzya, Moksha, Hill Mari, Udmurt, Tundra Nenets, Komi-Permyak, North Sami, South Sami and Skolt Sami.
-The information originates mainly in FST tools and dictionaries developed in the [GiellaLT infrastructure](https://giellalt.uit.no/).
+The functionality originates mainly in FST tools and dictionaries developed in the [GiellaLT infrastructure](https://giellalt.uit.no/) and [Apertium](https://github.com/apertium).
 Currently, UralicNLP uses nightly builds for most of the supported languages.

 [See the catalog of supported languages](https://models.uralicnlp.com/nightly/)